 Every day I hear the pain and strain of being stuck in this prescribed role.
 People limp into my office with plastic bags filled with myriad medications.
 In spite of this, they still ache, they are often depressed, and they feel helpless and confused.
 But, I see the fire in their eyes and the longing in their souls as they suggest that they do not want to take an additional pill.
 Acknowledging that, I can remind them that they are capable of being an active participant in their own care and feeding.
 This is the consciousness shift that is happening through the work of people like Mark.

-And then, there is Marc David, who is actually a good friend of Mark Hyman.
-He is less well-known than the “k” Marks, but his message is phenomenally powerful and equally important at this juncture.
+And then, there is Marc David, a good friend of Mark Hyman.
+He is less well-known than the “k” Marks, but his message is phenomenally powerful and equally important.
 Marc is a nutritional psychologist, deeply learned in the areas of the physiology of eating, metabolism, and digestion.
 He is the founder of the Institute for the Psychology of Eating.
 His books, Nourishing Wisdom: A Mind-Body Approach to Nutrition and Well Being and The Slow Down Diet: Eating for Pleasure, Energy and Weight Loss are both revolutionary in their understanding of nutrition.

 As most of the cultural chatter focuses on what we eat, Marc explores the more primal questions of who we are as eaters and why and how we eat.
 He writes that we can no longer separate the science of nutrition from the psychology of eating.
 I agree.
 His institute is training professionals to counsel from this perspective and his message is increasingly permeating the field.
 His ideas are very prescient and worthy to explore.
 He is a scientist, a Buddhist, a healer, and a wonderful writer–but as I once told him, I think he is mainly channeling his grandmother.